HEΛP is Coming for your Common Lisp Documentation Needs

 HEΛP is sensitive to the "current directory".
 The system always tries to run in the current directory.
 The user is responsible to check this condition and the location of the output (which can be passed to the relevant functions).

 HEΛP uses its own (X)HTML output system: XHTMΛ.
 The XHTMΛ library was constructed in order to deal with some of the author's idiosyncrasies.
-The system is still "under development" (the blog post is the only available public notice about it) and so there may be some unanticipated problems with the documentation system (X)HTML-based output.
+The system is still (after a lot of time) "under development" (this blog post is the only available public notice about it) and so there may be some unanticipated problems with the documentation system (X)HTML-based output.

 Known Problems and Limitations